alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-should-all-the-salahs-prayed-after-forgotten-salah-be-repeated.md

 ---
-layout: post
-title: "Should all the Salahs prayed after a forgotten Salah be repeated when this Salah is remembered?"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8972, Question1"
+date: 2020/08/28
+group1: true
 hijri: Muharram 9, 1442
-locale: en
 lang: en
-date: 2020/08/28
-category: [fatwas,salah]
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8972, Question1
-summary: "That person should offer Fajr Prayer only, and they do not have to repeat all the mentioned Salahs, as they offered them while in a state of forgetfulness that the Fajr Prayer is still due."
+summary: That person should offer Fajr Prayer only, and they do not have to repeat all the mentioned Salahs, as they offered them while in a state of forgetfulness that the Fajr Prayer is still due.
-group1: true
+title: Should all the Salahs prayed after a forgotten Salah be repeated when this Salah is remembered?
 ---

 ### Question: